 Readiness is always a matter of the particular individual.
 Generalizations aren’t enough.

 The current state of your body and mind does give you hints about your current readiness.
 Are you relaxed or tense?
-Is your mind clear as a crystal or covered in thick fog?
+Is your mind crystal clear or covered in a thick fog?
 Do you feel healthy or a bit under the weather?
 These are mainly subjective evaluations of your readiness.

-Traditionally, you have needed to make some extra effort to get objective measurements.
+Traditionally, getting objective measurements has required some extra effort.
 Tracking readiness has to do with the autonomic nervous system.
 In order to understand what’s going on, you need a reliable way to get data on its different functions.
 In practice, this has typically meant things such as adding a HRV measurement to your morning routines, or having specific periods of time when you log your resting heart rate, for example.
-(If you’re an athlete, you probably know what we’re talking about).
+(If you’re an athlete, you probably know what we’re talking about.)
 The problem is that you only get a limited glimpse into your body signals.

 We at Oura want to provide you a simple solution that helps you to understand your own, unique readiness.
 We believe that when you get relevant, personalized and actionable insights that are based on the reactions of your own body, you will learn more about yourself and learn to make choices and adjustments towards better readiness.